-From the APCD, we extracted all claims for colposcopy-related encounters in 2019.
-We excluded claims for patients who were not continuously-enrolled for one year following the initial colposcopy.
-Informed by the methods of Fendrick et al.,6 colposcopy and related cervical services were categorized into one of three groups: 1) colposcopy without biopsy or cervical procedure, 2) colposcopy with biopsy within 60 days of initial colposcopy, and 3) colposcopy with loop electrode biopsy or conization within 60 days of initial colposcopy (see Supplementary Table S3 for codes).6 Total costs, payer costs, and patient out-of-pocket costs were obtained and verified as described above.
+From the APCD, we extracted all claims for colposcopyrelated encounters in 2019.
+We excluded claims for patients who were not continuously enrolled for 1 year following the initial colposcopy.
+Informed by the methods of Fendrick and colleagues (6), colposcopy and related cervical services were categorized into one of three groups: (i) colposcopy without biopsy or cervical procedure, (ii) colposcopy with biopsy within 60 days of initial colposcopy, and (iii) colposcopy with loop electrode biopsy or conization within 60 days of initial colposcopy (see Supplementary Table S3 for codes; ref.
+6).
+Total costs, n (%)